Terms and conditions

 Disclosure of Information

-The Board has general obligations under the Freedom of Information (Scotland) Act 2002, as regards the publication and disclosure of information.
-In any event the Board is committed to openness and transparency.
+SLAB has general obligations under the Freedom of Information (Scotland) Act 2002, as regards the publication and disclosure of information.
+In any event SLAB is committed to openness and transparency.
 However, people entrust us with both sensitive personal information and details about cases.
 We cannot provide information where it is exempted from disclosure in terms of Section 34 of the Legal Aid (Scotland) Act 1986 and the Data Protection Act 1998.
 In addition we would look to withhold information where this is appropriate in terms of the exemptions under the Freedom of Information (Scotland) Act 2002.

 Section 34 of the Legal Aid (Scotland) Act 1986 provides that, subject to certain limited exceptions, we may not supply information provided to us under the Act (including, for example, information contained in legal aid applications) without the consent of the person who supplied that information.
 A Board member or employee who supplied information in breach of this section would be guilty of a summary criminal offence.